holpit/EzAdoVSSolution/README.md

 ####In addition to annotations procedures should adhere to the following convention:
   * IF @PARAMETER IS NULL THROW...
 Parameter is now non-nullable
   * IF NOT EXISTS (SELECT 1 FROM @PARAMETER_TABLE) THROW...
 Parameter is now non-nullable

+###EZ_ADO_VALIDATORS
+#### The table EZ_ADO_VALIDATORS provides the opportunity to expand the validation in the api with numeric range, and regular expressions and applies identified by schema, procedure name, and paramter name.
+The following additional validation is possible:

+* Regular expressions - Add to the REST_SQL_VALIDATORS table
+* Numeric Minimum - Add to the REST_SQL_VALIDATORS table
+* Numeric Maximum - Add to the REST_SQL_VALIDATORS table

 ##Prerequisits
 Recommend SQL 2016 Devleloper edition - although the local db will suffice